With 21 holes, golfers have a lot of options! Select a hole for pro tips and more information.

 A tee ball along the right side is the best approach to this green and will help you avoid the left green side bunker.
 Adding one club on shots to the green will ensure the correct distance to the pin due to an increase in elevation from tee to green.

 Stop by for a quality round on your way up North or become a Seasonal Member.
-Our affordable rates 7 days a week, all season long, allow you to focus more on your game and less on your wallet.
+Our affordable rates are offered 7 days a week, all season long, allowing you to focus more on your game and less on your wallet.

-As a Top 100 Practice Facility in America, Katke Learning Center offers you superior practice areas to boost your game.
+Katke has been recognized as a Top 100 Practice Facility in America, and the practice facility offers you superior practice areas to boost your game.
 We’ll take your game to the next level with 100,000 square feet of natural turf hitting area, multiple target greens, three practice holes, and short game areas for chipping, pitching, and putting.
-Stop by the Pro Shop to purchase gear that you need.